Mylan Graham

-Mylan Graham is an American college football wide receiver for the Ohio State Buckeyes.
+Mylan Graham is an American college football wide receiver for the Notre Dame Fighting Irish.
+He previously played for the Ohio State Buckeyes.

 Early life

 Graham is from New Haven, Indiana.
 He attended New Haven High School where he played football and was a standout wide receiver.
 As a junior in 2022, he caught 48 passes for 1,149 yards and 13 touchdowns.
 He then played in seven games as a senior while battling a leg injury, finishing with 39 catches for 566 yards and six touchdowns as New Haven compiled a record of 8–2.
 He finished his stint at New Haven having caught 112 passes for 2,062 yards and 21 touchdowns.
 Graham was one of the top prospects in the 2024 college football recruiting class, being ranked a five-star recruit, the top player in Indiana, the seventh-best wide receiver and the 22nd-best player nationally by 247Sports.
 He committed to play college football for the Ohio State Buckeyes.